Santiago-Rosas/Santiago-Rosas.github.io/_pages/portfolio-archive.md

 ### Deployment of a Support Vector Classifier (SVC) modell using FastAPI and Docker.

 <font size="4.5">
-In this project, I deployed an SVC model using churn data, applying meticulous model selection and hyperparameter tuning through GridSearchCV.
-I constructed a user-friendly web application with FastAPI, allowing seamless interaction with the predictive model.
-To facilitate ease of use and distribution, I encapsulated the application within a Docker container.
-For convenient access, you can directly download the Docker image of the application from my GitHub repository.
+In this project, I deployed an <b>SVC model</b>  using churn data, applying meticulous model selection and hyperparameter tuning through GridSearchCV.
+I constructed a user-friendly web application with <b>FastAPI</b> , allowing seamless interaction with the predictive model.
+To facilitate ease of use and distribution, I encapsulated the application within a <b>Docker</b>  container.
+For convenient access, you can directly download the <b> Docker image</b>  of the application from my GitHub repository.

 </font>